 Various Measures Rabbits Employ To Keep Warm In Low And Freezing Temperatures

 To maintain a warm body temperature(homeothermy) rabbits need to conserve heat.
-Heat is lost to the environment by the skin when the temperature of the environment is lower than their body temperature.
+Heat is lost to the environment by the skin when the temperature of the environment is lower than the body temperature.
 If a body’s surface area is large when compared to overall body size, a greater percentage of body heat will be lost.

 Conserve Heat Through Their fur

 Rabbits are small animals therefore they have large surface areas relative to body size and as a result, would lose a greater percentage of body heat than larger animals would.
-However, the fur of rabbits trap dead air next to their body surface and this creates an insulating effect.
+However, the fur of rabbits traps dead air next to their body surface and this creates an insulating effect.

 Also, this air trapped within and between their bod provides thermal insulation for the animal.
-They achieve this by their ability to make the hairs on their skin stand up.
+They achieve this through their ability to make the hairs on their skin stand up.
 This action is enabled by the tiny muscles, known as erector muscles, attached to their hair follicles.
 This is an adaptation that helps rabbits reduce heat loss from their body surface.

-Consequently, during winter most rabbits develop a winter coat(thick coat of fur), their fur coat becomes denser.
+Consequently, during winter most rabbits develop a winter coat(thick coat of fur), and their fur coat becomes denser.
 Usually, wild rabbits grow denser fur coats than domestic ones.
 Rabbits also tend to have coats of lighter colors during this period.